-Every semester, the Center for the Enhancement of Teaching and Learning (CETL) and the Language Institute offer credit courses to help non-native English speaking graduate students improve their communication skills in English.
-These courses are a semester-long combination of in-class instruction and individual one-on-one meetings with the instructor.
+Every semester, the Center for Teaching and Learning (CTL) and the Language Institute offer credit courses to help non-native English-speaking graduate students improve their communication skills in English.
+These courses are a semester-long combination of synchronous instruction and individual one-on-one virtual meetings with the instructor.

 This 2-credit class is designed to help graduate students become more accurate and fluent in both verbal and nonverbal English communication.
 The course is designed for students to work on fluency, accuracy, and appropriateness of spoken communication in order to help them participate more effectively and confidently in personal, academic, and professional situations.